taylor-noel/AI-Initiative/README.md

 # Stock Data Analysis with Python + Postgres

-This project demonstrates a Python app that fetches stock data using the yfinance library, computes 5-day and 30-day moving averages, and stores the results in a Postgres database.
+This project demonstrates a Python app that fetches stock data using the yfinance library, computes 5-day and 30-day moving averages, and stores the results in a Postgres database using SQLAlchemy ORM.
 Both services run in Docker containers using Docker Compose.
 It also includes instructions for debugging the Python app using Cursor IDE.

 ## Prerequisites